Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Listen to the content

-Legal sections within the CCPA and GDPR outlining businesses’/data controllers’ responsibility to adhere to DSARs:
+Legal sections within the CPRA and GDPR outlining businesses’/data controllers’ responsibility to adhere to DSARs:

-1. Make available to consumers two or more designated methods for submitting requests for information required to be disclosed pursuant to Sections 1798.110 and 1798.115, including, at a minimum, a toll-free telephone number.
-A business that operates exclusively online and has a direct relationship with a consumer from whom it collects personal information shall only be required to provide an email address for submitting requests for information required to be disclosed pursuant to Sections 1798.110 and 1798.115.
+1. Make available to consumers two or more designated methods for submitting requests for information required to be disclosed including, at a minimum, a toll-free telephone number, and, for online businesses, an email address or web form.

 DSARs and GDPR

-• The recipients or categories of recipient to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;
+3. The recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations. ;

-• Where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;
+4. Where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period.

-• The existence of the right to request from the controller rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing;
+5. The existence of the right to request from the controller rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing.

-• Where the personal data are not collected from the data subject, any available information as to their source;
+7. Where the personal data are not collected from the data subject, any available information as to their source.

 Who Are the Beneficiaries of DSARs?

-DSARs give consumers unprecedented control over their personal information stored by organizations, from access to data and requesting information on stored data to requesting information on the data safeguards the organization provides.
-With CCPA, consumers can request DSARs twice a year at no cost whatsoever.
+DSARs give consumers control over their personal information stored by organizations, ranging from the right to access data to soliciting information on the data safeguards the organization provides.
+Under CPRA, consumers can request DSARs twice a year at no cost whatsoever.

-For businesses, speedy and accurate fulfillment of DSARs substantially boosts their brand image while also ensuring compliance with CCPA regulations.
-However, some estimates put the cost of the fulfillment of each DSAR could be in the thousands, since it requires data gathering across a multitude of systems, putting them in one place, going through data records and compiling it all in a comprehensive report.
-Moreover, fulfilling each DSAR can take weeks.
+Speedy and accurate fulfillment of DSARs substantially boosts brand image of businesses while also ensuring compliance with CPRA.
+However, fulfillment of DSARs can be costly since it requires data gathering across a multitude of systems, collecting data in one place, examining data records and compiling it all in a comprehensive report.
+Moreover, fulfilling DSARs can be a time-consuming process.
 This is where a solution based on automation can be a potent weapon.

 Example of a Data Subject Access Request